Liu Yi-te

 Liu Yi-te (劉一德; born 15 April 1960) is a Taiwanese politician.
 While affiliated with the Democratic Progressive Party, he was a member of the National Assembly between 1992 and 2000.
-He joined the Taiwan Solidarity Union upon its establishment in 2001, and since April 2016, has served as party chairman.
+He joined the Taiwan Solidarity Union upon its establishment in 2001, and served as party chairman from 2016 to 2024.

-Early life and activism
+Early life and education

-Liu is of Mainland Chinese descent, and became active in the tangwai movement as a student.
+Liu is of waishengren descent, and became active in the tangwai movement as a student.
 In a 2001 interview, Liu credited a classmate at Chiayi Senior High School with sparking his interest in politics by reporting Liu to administration for harboring anti-government views, after Liu had tried to start a discussion about a local politician.
 As Taiwan was then a one-party state led by the Kuomintang, Liu was slapped upon refusing to retract his comments about the politician in a written statement.
-Liu later met Lee Wen-chung and Lai Chin-lin at National Taiwan University, where he led a club advocating for Taiwan independence.
+Liu later met Lee Wen-chung and Lai Chin-lin at National Taiwan University (NTU), where he led a club advocating for Taiwan independence.
+Liu graduated from NTU in 1984 with a Bachelor of Arts (B.A.) in political science, then completed graduate studies at Tamkang University.